 Location: Bretton Woods, New Hampshire

-History: Originally designed by Donald Ross in 1915, this course was restored to Ross’s original design in 2008 by Brian Silva.
-Mount Washington has hosted four New England Opens, the last being in 2010.
+History: The Mount Washington Course is the signature course at the historic Mount Washington Resort in the White Mountains.
+Originally designed by Donald Ross in 1915, this course was the actually the second at the Resort with the 9-hole Mount Pleasant Course predating it in 1898.
+After years of neglect, Brian Silva restored the course to it’s former glory in 2008.
+The Mount Washington Course has hosted four New Hampshire Opens and the 2010 New England Open.
 Consistently ranked among the top courses in the golf-poor state of New Hampshire, Mount Washington owns the following accolades:

 - #1 Best Public Course in New Hampshire – Golf Magazine (2016)